azeemba/lpaid/README.md

    added/removed)
  - Update script (fetches new transactions for all accounts)

 Lpaid provides nothing to help analyze the data.
-Maybe with time example scripts to analyze the data might be added.
+The plan is to keep the db schema consistent to allow many possible "frontends" to analyze the data.

 # Set up

 ### Set up keys
-Currently `config/default.json` contains dummy values of keys that plaid provides.
+Currently `config/default.json` contains dummy values that do not work.
 In order to be able to access test or real world data, you must create a new plaid account.
 Upon account creation, you will get "sandbox" keys.
 To access real world data, you must request development keys which allow you to link up to 100 accounts.
 (Of course Plaid may decide to decline your request or even decide to revoke my keys.
 So no guarantees on that end).

 Once you have have the keys, create a new file `config/local.json`.
-The data should look like the defaul config file except with your new keys.
+The data should look like the defaul config file.
 Also change "ENV" to "development" if you have development keys.

 Make sure not to share these keys! `config/local.json` has been added to the `.gitignore` to avoid any accidental commits.